Advanced SQL Cheat Sheet

 FROM monthly_revenue;

-LAG looks at a previous row; LEAD looks at a following row.
+LAG looks at a previous row; LEAD at a following row.
 Both accept an offset parameter (default 1) and an optional default value for when no row exists.

 -- Running total of revenue